 On the other hand, plastic cones are affordable and offer improved sound dampening.
 This can, however, muddle the sound and limit the frequency range of the speaker.

 Aluminum and other metals can be used.
-However, due to the limited flexibility, they are primarily used in toys and small gadgets.
+However, due to their limited flexibility, they are primarily used in toys and small gadgets.
 Fiber is, however, a premium material, offering optimal rigidity for quicker response to vibrations.
 The material can effectively reproduce a wide range of sound frequencies, including high tones and bass tones.

 What Are The Parts of a Speaker